NahiKhan/SoftDev-Works/README.md

 # SoftDev-Works
-Works for Mr. Mykolyk to check.w
+Works for Mr. Mykolyk to check